474172261/sniffer_wireman/README.md

 A Simple Python Sniffer based on Winpcap with GUI

-Usage:
+# Usage:
-1,pick a file or push "device" button to get devices 2,push "start"
+1. pick a file or push "device" button to get devices
-3,if you wanna set a filter
+2. push "start"
-push "apply"
+3. if you wanna set a filter, push "apply"

-Filter:
+# Filter grammar:
-key[>,=,<,-]value
+key [>,=,<,-] value
-key:proto,len,No,info,time,dst,srt
+key belong to (proto,len,No,info,time,dst,srt)

 "\-" means include